why-jay/remark-lint-sentence-newline/test/end-and-quote/file.md

 "Hello, world."
-"This should not be on a new line!"
+"This doesn't have to be on a new line!"
 Same for this.